Uvira South Kivu, Democratic Republic Of The Congo Travel Guide

 The experience of eating at a local malewa or market stall provides a real cultural immersion.

-These settings offer direct local engagement.
+These settings have direct local engagement.

 No formal tourism-oriented culinary experiences exist.